The Voice Portugal

-The Voice Portugal (A Voz de Portugal in the first season) is a Portuguese reality singing competition and local version of The Voice, originally broadcast as The Voice of Holland.
-It premiered on 29 October 2011, on RTP1, with the first-season finale airing on 25 February 2012, crowning Denis Filipe as the winner.
+The Voice Portugal (A Voz de Portugal in the first season) is a Portuguese reality singing competition and local version of The Voice, based on the original The Voice of Holland.
+The series employs a panel of four coaches who critique the artists' performances, and guide their teams of selected artists through the remainder of the season.
+They also compete to ensure that their act wins the competition, thus making them the winning coach.
+The original coaching panel consisted of Rui Reininho, Paulo Gonzo, Mia Rose, and the duo Os Anjos.
+The current coaching panel, for season 13, features Sara Correia, Fernando Daniel, Sónia Tavares, and Calema.
+In other seasons Mickael Carreira, Marisa Liz, Anselmo Ralph, Aurea, António Zambujo, Diogo Piçarra, Carolina Deslandes, Dino D'Santiago, and Nininho Vaz Maia participated as coaches.

+History

+The first season premiered on 29 October 2011, on RTP1, with the finale airing on 25 February 2012, crowning Denis Filipe as the winner.
 The show came back in 2014 with its second season with new coaches, a new co-host, a new show name, and new Repórteres V (backstage hosts).
 The winner of the second season was Rui Drumond.
-RTP1 later announced the first season of The Voice Kids and the third season of the main show.
-The third season premiered on 11 October 2015 with a new coach, Aurea.
+RTP1 later announced the first season of The Voice Kids and the third season of the main show, which premiered on 11 October 2015 with a new coach, Aurea.
 In its third season, the show proved to be a hit and was subsequently renewed for a fourth season, which was premiered in 2016.

-The series employs a panel of four coaches who critique the artists' performances.
-Each coach guides their teams of selected artists through the remainder of the season.
-They also compete to ensure that their act wins the competition, thus making them the winning coach.
-The original coaching panel consisted of Rui Reininho, Paulo Gonzo, Mia Rose, and the duo Anjos.
-In 2014 when the show came back, Reininho returned as a coach and was joined by Mickael Carreira, Marisa Liz, and Anselmo Ralph.
-Also in 2014, Ralph became one of the coaches of the kids' version, alongside Daniela Mercury and Raquel Tavares.
-In the third season, Reininho left and was replaced by Aurea.
-In the seventh season Carreira and Ralph were replaced by Diogo Piçarra and António Zambujo.
-In the tenth season Aurea and Zambujo were replaced by Carolina Deslandes and Dino d'Santiago.

-The show is hosted by Catarina Furtado and in the second season, Vasco Palmeirim and Furtado became co-hosts.
-The kids version was hosted by Palmeirim and Mariana Monteiro, who was a Repórter V for the second season of the main series.
-The show also features backstage hosts (Repórteres V).
-Diogo Beja was the first Repórter V back in 2011, being replaced in the second season by Laura Figueiredo, Mariana Monteiro, and Pedro Fernandes.
-In the third season, Jani Gabriel became the only Repórter V. During the kids' season, Rui Maria Pêgo was the backstage host.
+The show is hosted by Catarina Furtado since the inaugural season, and, in the second season, Vasco Palmeirim joined her to conduce the competition.
+The show also features backstage hosts, called Repórteres V. Diogo Beja was the first Repórter V back in 2011, being replaced in the second season by Laura Figueiredo, Mariana Monteiro, and Pedro Fernandes.
+In the third season, Jani Gabriel became the only Repórter V.